How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 - What happens after I have filed the Petition?

 Yes, if you already had an administrative hearing with an Administrative Law Judge (ALJ).
-If you disagree with something DSHS does and have NOT yet had an administrative hearing, use our publication called Representing Yourself at an Administrative Hearing, available at our web site, www.washingtonlawhelp.org, or from CLEAR or your local legal services office.
+If you disagree with something the Department of Social and Health Services (DSHS) or Health Care Authority (HCA) does and have NOT yet had an administrative hearing, use our publication called Representing Yourself at an Administrative Hearing, available at our web site, www.washingtonlawhelp.org, or from CLEAR or your local legal services office.

-- This information relates to DSHS cases like TANF, Medicaid (including long-term care), Food Assistance (food stamps), licensing, and child care.
+*This information relates to DSHS cases like TANF, Food Assistance (food stamps), licensing, and child care; and also HCA cases like Medicaid (including long-term care).

 If you disagree with the final administrative decision, you may appeal your case to Superior Court.
 The appeal is called a "Petition for Review of an Administrative Order."
 You may file your appeal either in the Superior Court of the county where you live or in Thurston County Superior Court in Olympia.